fdietz/vue_components_book_manuscript/13-compound-components.md

 </accordion>
 ```

-For the accordion component we start with the main container component.
+This time we start with the main container component.
+We will use the provide/inject pattern and the container component is the provider for all the functionality injected into all children.

 ```js
 Vue.component("accordion", {